JasonWu00/127-honors-project-files/README.md

 [hc9.pdf](../blob/master/hc9.pdf) contains an html map I generated using `folium` and the code behind it.
 It is not as relevant to the project as the other files.

 [hc10.pdf](../blob/master/hc10.pdf) contains a couple of screenshots of my now deleted `github.io` website and a link to the website.
 Navigating to the link will yield a 404 error.
 The screenshots are proof that the website did exist at one point.

 [hc11.pdf](../blob/master/hc11.pdf) contains screenshots of the main `github.io` website that summarizes our group's findings and a link to the website.
 This website is still functional, as are the websites for the other group members.

+Since GitHub rich display does not allow for clickable links in `.pdf` files, here is a [direct link to the website](https://jessicalrsparacio.github.io/TheBronx/).
+From there you can access the respective website pages of each team member and confirm that my corresponding website is missing.